-- 1. Parent of the student must provide the Board written authorization for the self-administration of medication; - 2.
-The parent of the student must also provide the Board with a signed written certification from the physician of the student that the student has asthma or another potentially life threatening illness or is subject to a life-threatening allergic reaction and is capable of, and has been instructed in, the proper method of self-administration of medication.
-The written certification must include:
+- 1. Parent(s) or legal guardian(s) of the student must provide the Board written authorization for the self-administration of medication: - 2.
+The parent(s) or legal guardian(s) of the student must also provide the Board with a signed written certification from the physician of the student that the student has asthma or another potentially life threatening illness or is subject to a life-threatening allergic reaction and is capable of, and has been instructed in, the proper method of self-administration of medication.
+The written certification must include: - a.

-- a.
 The student's name; - b.
 The name of the medication; - c.
 The purpose of its administration to the student for whom the medication is intended; - d.
 The proper timing and dosage of medication; - e.
 Any possible side effects of the medication; - f.
-The time when the medication will be discontinued. - 3.
-The parent of the student have signed a statement acknowledging that the school district shall incur no liability as a result of any injury arising from the self-administration of medication by the student and that the parent shall indemnify and hold harmless the school district, the Board, and its employees or agents against any claims arising out of the self-administration of medication by the student; - 4.
-The parent's written authorization and the physician's written certification shall be reviewed by Principal or designee with the school nurse and the school physician.
+The time when the medication will be discontinued; - g.
+A statement that the student is physically fit to attend school and is free of contagious disease; and - h.
+A statement the medication must be administered during the school day or the student would not be able to attend school. - 3.
+The parent(s) or legal guardian(s) of the student have signed a statement acknowledging that the school district shall incur no liability as a result of any injury arising from the self-administration of medication by the student and that the parent(s) or legal guardian(s) shall indemnify and hold harmless the school district, the Board, and its employees or agents against any claims arising out of the self-administration of medication by the student; - 4.
+The parent's and/or legal guardian's written authorization and the physician's written certification shall be reviewed by the Building Principal or designee with the school nurse and the school physician.
 The school nurse and the school physician must agree the student is capable of self-administration of the medication.
-If it is determined the student may self-administer medication in accordance with the request: - a.
-The request will be signed by the Principal and the school nurse. - b.
-The parent will be informed of the reason for a denied request; a denied request may be appealed to the Superintendent. - 5.
+If it is determined the student may self-administer medication in accordance with the request:

+- a.
+The request will be signed by the Principal and given to the school nurse and the student's parent(s) or legal guardian(s),; - b.
+The parent(s) or legal guardian(s) will be informed of the reason for a denied request; a denied request may be appealed to the Superintendent, - 5.
 Permission to self-administer one medication shall not be construed as permission to self-administer other medication; and - 6.
-Permission shall be effective on the school year for which it is granted and shall be renewed for each subsequent school year upon fulfillment of the requirements in 1. through 4. above. - E. Custodianship of Medication
+Permission shall be effective on the school year for which it is granted and shall be renewed for each subsequent school year upon fulfillment of the requirements in 1. through 4. above.

+E. Custodianship of Medication